christineiym/accessible-wayfinding-systematic-review-data/README.md

 # accessible-wayfinding-systematic-review-data

+NOTE: Currently in progress!
+This note will be removed upon completion of the notebooks.

 Raw data and associated tools (Jupyter notebooks for each step of the workflow) for a systematic review of accessible wayfinding and navigation, conducted using as described in Section 3 of [Prandi et al.'s "Accesible wayfinding and navigation: a systematic mapping study"](https://link.springer.com/article/10.1007/s10209-021-00843-x) (Research question: "Which devices and software applications for accessible wayfinding and navigation have been proposed in scientific literature?"), but updated for post-2021.
 Search conducted May 25, 2023 using Scopus (access provided by UNC Chapel Hill Libraries).

 ## Contributions and Data Availability